brokenax3/markdown-tools.nvim/README.md

 # The file will be pasted into the current line.

 # ![](/current/directory/images/new_name_screenshot.png) will be pasted into the current line.

+# MdxImgPasteRename works as well without having to call MdxImgPaste the first time.
+# It does the same thing with the addition of being able to rename the file.
 ```

 ## Workflow: LaTeX